Skip to content

 voltages = self._snapshot_bus_voltages()

-state = GridState(time_s=clock.time_s, voltages=voltages, tap_positions=self._read_current_taps())
+return GridState(time_s=clock.time_s, voltages=voltages, tap_positions=self._read_current_taps())

 @functools.singledispatchmethod

-def apply_control(self, command: GridCommand) -> None:
+def apply_control(self, command: GridCommand, events: EventEmitter) -> None:

 """Apply a control command.
 Dispatches on command type."""